-Donald Trump Slammed For Giving Huge Smile, Thumbs-Up In Photo With Baby Who Lost Both Parents In El Paso
+Donald Trump Slammed For Giving Huge Smile, Thumbs Up In Photo With Baby Who Lost Both Parents In El Paso

 Another video shared by Fox 14 showed Trump being given a tour of the hospital at the University Medical Center of El Paso.
 After praising the work of the doctors and nurses at the hospital for treating the shooting victims, Trump quickly transitioned into a speech bragging about the crowd size at his campaign rally in El Paso earlier in the year compared to presidential candidate Beto O’Rourke, who once represented El Paso’s district in the House of Representatives.

-City officials in El Paso said that Donald Trump owes close to $570K in security costs from that rally, but the Trump campaign has failed to pay.
+City officials in El Paso said that Donald Trump owes close to $570,000 in security costs from that rally, which the Trump campaign has failed to pay.